 Know Before You Go

 - Official Info: See the LACMA’s website at lacma.org.

 - Hours: General admission hours: open every day except Wednesdays, Thanksgiving, and Christmas.
 Mon, Tues 12noon – 8pm Wednesday Closed.
 Thur 12noon – 8pm.
 Fri 12noon – 9pm.
 Sat, Sun 11am – 8pm.

 - Address: Los Angeles County Museum of Art — 5905 Wilshire Blvd, Los Angeles, California 90036 (centrally located between the beach and downtown Los Angeles.
 See map below.
-Here’s the museum’s building map to help you get around campus.
+Here’s the museum’s campus map to help you get around.